gfredericks/bijector/README.md

 Bijector is a Clojure library for defining and converting between datatypes in a bijective manner (meaning each element in one type has a corresponding element in the other type and vice versa).
-This is done using a technique I call efficient enumerations, which has the following characteristics:
+The desired constraint is that the bijections should be efficient, meaning:

-* I have so far been unable to rigorously define it.
+* It should not be possible to input an instance of a type of a reasonable size and have the computer run out of memory because the corresponding instance of the other type is too large.
-* I have never successfully convinced anyone that it is not rubbish.
+* It should not be possible to input an instance of a type of a reasonable size and have the computer never return because the conversion takes too long.

-* At the moment I do not have the energy to say anything else about it.
+You might be able to rigorously define these things mathematically, but I haven't bothered to, mostly because I would then have to check that all the techniques used in this library qualify.

 At the moment the library is not __too__ user-friendly, and might never be if nobody is interested in it.